doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

 *See more comments at https://medium.com/@woodywang2013/linux-on-an-old-mac-mini-f8cb63b7657f*

-IMPORTANT Lab testing ran into a few scenarios where after first boot the main graphics panne was corrupted with RAM artifacts and ghosting.
+IMPORTANT Lab testing ran into a few scenarios where after first boot the main graphics pane was corrupted with RAM artifacts and ghosting.
 Installing 3rd party drivers during setup was the most common cause.
 A package update and reboot solved the issue in all cases.

 ## Install from Bootable USB Stick
 See the tutorial https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview